ottotsuma/software-engineer-website/src/components/Monad/notes.md

 # Notes:

+It has been at least 107 years since the fall of Pocotcotco as an empire.
+The Elves and the republic have had at least 2 famous battles against each other.

 The new world is in a balance.
 The Republic fractures from invasions by the Elves, late empire problems, uninterested ruling class, Alden invasion, Sea people sabotage.
 Alden invades Huonhia, they both collapse under the sea peoples invasion.